cysouw/diathesis/text/c02_structure.md

 b.
 Ich fürchte mich vor den Tod.
 :::

 In Chapter [-@sec:preverbs] I will turn to preverbs, i.e. verbal prefixes that in German grammar are known as *Verbpräfixe* and *Verbpartikeln*.
 Syntactically, these are different kinds of elements, but from the perspective of diathesis they appear to function rather similar.
 The most widespread diathesis marked by such preverbs is an applicative, like with *be‑* in [@next].
 Because of the bound morphological structure, these diatheses show a strong tendency to grammaticalise into a large variety of different kinds of diathetical operations.
-A central generalisation of the diatheses discussed in this chapter is that the resulting sentence structures after a preverb diathesis is mostly transitive (esp. nominative+accusative).
+A central generalisation of the diatheses discussed in this chapter is that the resulting sentence structures after a preverb diathesis is mostly transitive (especially nominative+accusative).

 ::: ex
 a.
 Ich steige auf den Berg.